soni801/writeups/pride/content.md

 [![Author](/assets/images/authors/Soni.png)](https://twitter.com/soni801_)

-**Last updated 19/02/2022**
+**Last updated 24/03/2022**

 ---

 Many of you may know that this write-up has been in the working for several months now.
-And you might ask yourself: wow, have you finally managed to complete the write-up? ...no.
-Not really.
-But this was way overdue, so I decided to release a shorter version first:
+And you might now ask yourself: is the write-up finally completed?
+The short answer to that is no - not really.
+But this was way overdue, so I decided to release a shorter version first.
+Keep in mind that this write-up is not perfected, but more of a minor article that tries to explain my point of view before I release the main article, which is still quite far off.

 ### The Pride movement has been growing in popularity for a long time, but it has exploded during the last few years.
 Our society is moving towards a place that would be detrimental to the world as we know it, so I think it's important to discuss the darker sides of this ideology before doing even more with it.
 You see, there's a lot of things that are not that apparent from the Pride movement's jovial advertisement for the ideology.